mzhu22/SimpleLogo/README.md

 Bugs: Wraparound doesn’t work fully.
 Queries don’t work fully, meaning that it only takes into account the last active turtle’s stats before run is pressed. -User defined functions do not work with dynamic parameters (e.g., can only do "to method [ ] [ rt 90 ]" vs "to method [ :b ] [ rt :b ]").
 Queries only return the turtle state BEFORE the command call.
 These queries do not update in the middle of calls.
 Doing queries/ask correctly is difficult under current design.
 Because we pass entire lists of commands rather than one command at a time, queries do not dynamically update within a single command call.
 Likewise Ask and DoTimes (which take in variables) are "static" rather than "dynamic."
 For this reason, Ask is functionally identical to Repeat.

 Assumptions: GUI buttons only work on active turtles.
+Clear button, clearscreen command, and home command do not set the heading of the turtle to its original heading but instead keeps it as is.

 No extra features.